7orttu/simple-clicker-bot/README.md

 # simple-clicker-bot
- A simple color or target image clicker bot using pyautogui.
+ A simple color or target image clicker bot using pyautogui in python.